UCSF-TI/tipcc-web/docs/software/software-repositories.md

  <tr>
   <td>
   <strong>bcftools</strong><br>
-  1.2, 1.3.1, <em>1.4</em>
+  1.2, 1.3.1, 1.4, <em>1.6</em>
   </td>
   <td>
   <strong>BCFtools: utilities for variant calling and manipulating VCFs and BCFs</strong><br>
   BCFtools is a set of utilities that manipulate variant calls in the Variant Call Format (VCF) and its binary counterpart BCF.
-All commands work transparently with both VCFs and BCFs, both uncompressed and BGZF-compressed.<br>
+All commands work transparently with both VCFs and BCFs, both uncompressed and BGZF-compressed.
+Example: <code>bcftools --version</code><br>
   URL: <a href="https://samtools.github.io/bcftools/bcftools.html">https://samtools.github.io/bcftools/bcftools.html</a><br>
   </td>
  </tr>